RKSM-GIT/interview-tracker/README.md

 Interview Tracker is a easy to use, community driven website aimed at helping students ace at technical interview.
 It is made using Node.js and uses mongodb to store all the data.

   - View and share important interview coding problems of various topics including trees, graphs, dynamic programming, greedy algorithm and many more.
-  - Study and share the first-person Interview experiences of studenta who have faced the interviews themselves in a blog like fashion.
+  - Study and share the first-person Interview experiences of students who have faced the interviews themselves in a blog like fashion.
   - Has login and signup features.
   - Has a cutom Admin panel to manage the website.